alphagov/paas-tech-docs/source/documentation/deploying_services/route_services.md

    ``cf bind-route-service cloudapps.digital my-route-service --hostname myapp``

-3. You can list the [routes](/#names-routes-and-domains) of the current [space](https://docs.cloud.service.gov.uk/#organisations-spaces-amp-targets), to learn the applications and Route Services bound to them:
+3. You can list the [routes](/#names-routes-and-domains) of the current [space](/#organisations-spaces-amp-targets), to see the applications and Route Services bound to them:

    ``cf routes``